thejsway/thejsway/manuscript/chapter13.md

 ### Access a node's children

 Each element-typed object in the DOM has a property called `childNodes`.
 This is an ordered collection containing all its child nodes as DOM objects.
-You can use this collection similar to an array to access the different children of a node.
+You can use this array-like collection to access the different children of a node.

 W> The `childNodes` property of an element node is not a real JavaScript array, but rather a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) object.
 Not all of the standard array methods are applicable to it.